Dyn4sty/Hangman/README.md

            Instructions
     -------------------------------
     Type wordlist path:     #wordlist/words.txt
-    Type `random` in the index input for random word, otherwise write a number(for specific word's index).
+    Type `random` in the index input for a random word, otherwise write a number(for specific word's index).
     // Useful Commands
     clear - for cleaning the screen
     Ctrl+C - For exiting.